sahilsaxena21/Recommendation-System/README.md

 # Data Science Curriculum Design - A Data-Driven Approach

-The purpose of this project was to recommend a suitable, data-driven data science masters curriculum based on the needs of the industry.
+The purpose of this project was to recommend a suitable, data-driven data science masters curriculum.

 The following datasets were used in this analysis.
 Following which, text processing and data mining techniques were used to draw insights.